 As well as their main band, bands often offer opportunities to play in smaller groups, like ten-piece groups or quintets.
 Some also offer Beginners ensembles aimed at teaching brass instruments from scratch.

 For another viewpoint on university brass bands, our article on the Dos and Don’ts of university bands is available here!

 - Do I have to be a music student to join a band?

 No-all bands accept non-music students as members.

 - Are university bands auditioned?

-With the exception of Manchester, Salford, conservatoires and Huddersfield’s competing band, all university bands are unauditioned.
+With the exception of Manchester, Salford, some conservatoires and Huddersfield’s competing band, all university bands are (as far as we are aware) unauditioned.
 There may be auditions for certain seats within bands.

 - Do university bands provide instruments?

 Some bands are able to provide instruments, but others aren’t.
 We would recommend contacting individual bands to see which instruments they can provide.